chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

 ``ldap['ssl_enabled']``
    Cause the Chef server to connect to the LDAP server using SSL.
 Default value: ``false``.
 Must be ``false`` when ``ldap['tls_enabled']`` is ``true``.

+   .. note:: It's recommended that you enable SSL for Active Directory.

    .. note:: Previous versions of the Chef server used the ``ldap['ssl_enabled']`` setting to first enable SSL, and then the ``ldap['encryption']`` setting to specify the encryption type.
 These settings are deprecated.